achtnullzwei/Doorman/docs/en/guide/what-is-doorman.md

 ## Interested in Buying One?

-If you're interested in a Doorman-S3 unit, simply use the button below to send an inquiry.
+If you're interested in a Doorman S3 unit, simply use the button below to send an inquiry.

 You can also reach out on [Discord](https://discord.gg/t2d34dvmBf) or via [E-Mail](mailto:flo@azon.ai?subject=Doorman) if you have any questions and prefer direct contact first.